-New Jersey's Fine Particulate Speciation Network consists of 4 monitoring sites: Camden Lab, Elizabeth Lab, New Brunswick, and Chester.
+New Jersey's Fine Particulate Speciation Network consists of 3 monitoring sites: Elizabeth Lab, New Brunswick, and Chester.
 Samplers run every third day on a schedule concurrent with the Federal Reference Method sampling network.
 Of the 55 measured analytes, organic carbon, sulfate, nitrate, sulfur and elemental carbon are the most prevalent species, Combined, they create the majority of the particulates total mass.
 Figure 6 depicts the average concentration of the five most prevalent species.
-Organic and Elemental carbon samples at Camden are collected and analyzed using a different method than the other sites.
 High organic and elemental carbon concentrations at Elizabeth Lab are due to the sites' proximity to high traffic volume, and motor vehicles are the primary source for those species.
-Appendix B shows the average, maximum, and 2nd highest daily average concentrations for each species for 2008.
+Appendix B shows the average, maximum, and 2nd highest daily average concentrations for each species for 2009.

 Figure 6

-2008 Fine Particulate Analyte Composition
+2009 Fine Particulate Analyte Composition

 Annual Average

 (Highest 5 Analytes Depicted)